grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 #### 1. Limit the reach of your DTOs in the production code

 As a rule of thumb, the fewer types and methods know about them, the better.
 DTOs represent an external application contract.
 They are also constrained by some rules mentioned earlier (like the ease of serialization), so they cannot evolve the same way normal objects do.
-Thus, I try to limit the number of objects that know about DTOs to a necessary minimum.
+Thus, I try to limit the number of objects that know about DTOs in my application to a necessary minimum.
 I use one of the two strategies: wrapping or mapping.

 When wrapping, I have another object that holds a reference to the DTO and then all the other pieces of logic interact with this wrapping object instead of directly with a DTO: